bfok123/Capstone-Project/Blogs/Blog1.md

 Output: Meme in given format
 Technique: Deep learning using meme generator dataset and/or reddit memes dataset
 Initial Goal: Generate memes given a meme format
-Stretch Goal: TODO (maybe apply to other things)
+Stretch Goal: Make a functional UI that allows users to choose a meme type to generate for them

 **3. Music Lyric Generation**
 Input: Song structure, topics and/or keywords for each part